Etchmon/vite-dashboard/README.md

 # Vite Dashboard

-A modern cryptocurrency dashboard built with React, Vite, and Material-UI.
+A modern cryptocurrency dashboard built with React, Vite, and Chakra UI.

 ## Project Overview